ignis32/OrbaDongle/README.md

 STM32 receives data via UART using same arduino_midi_library, and forwards it to Mod Duo X (or PC)  via USB using  https://github.com/arpruss/USBComposite_stm32f1 library.

+All the mentioned things are chained as below:

 Orba2 -> (ESP32-BLE-MIDI) -> ESP32 -> (arduino_midi_library) -> STM32 -> (USBComposite_stm32f1 ) ->  USB (PC, or MDX)